OVERVIEW OF FLORIDA'S DELTA PROGRAM

 FCADV continues to support local DELTA programs by providing program evaluation training and technical assistance.
 FCADV meets with local programs regularly to promote Getting to Outcomes, a planning framework, and empowerment evaluation.
 The state DELTA Coordinator also emphasizes primary prevention during trainings with non-DELTA and partner organizations.

-In 2013, FCADV was awarded a new grant from the CDC called DELTA FOCUS (Domestic Violence Prevention Enhancements and Leadership Through Alliances, Focusing on Outcomes for Communities United with States).
+In 2013, FCADV was awarded a grant from the CDC called DELTA FOCUS (Domestic Violence Prevention Enhancements and Leadership Through Alliances, Focusing on Outcomes for Communities United with States).
 DELTA FOCUS is a five-year grant and Florida is one of 10 state domestic violence coalition grantees funded to engage in primary prevention of intimate partner violence (IPV).

-Through DELTA FOCUS, FCADV supports IPV prevention at the state and local levels through strategies that address the structural determinants of health at the societal and community levels of the social-ecological model.
+Through DELTA FOCUS, FCADV supported IPV prevention at the state and local levels through strategies that address the structural determinants of health at the societal and community levels of the social-ecological model.
 In addition to addressing individual and relationship factors associated with IPV outcomes, FCADV supports work to change the environments and conditions in which people live, work and play.

 FCADV is committed to advancing primary prevention principles at the state level.
 The Coalition has been, and will continue to be, actively promoting primary prevention and plans by integrating prevention into upcoming events.
 FCADV and the State Steering Committee has created a state-level Intimate Partner Violence Prevention Plan that will guide its efforts in the coming years.
 An empowerment evaluator is working closely with the State Coordinator and the State Steering Committee to implement this plan.
 FCADV will continue to implement prevention principles, concepts, and practices within the Coalition and provide technical assistance to local projects and conduct training on primary prevention of intimate partner violence.